 At homes, the Registry of Civil and Muslim Marriages (ROM/M) Building, designated areas at the National Museum of Singapore operated by ROM

 Solemnisations will be limited to 10 persons (including the couple, excluding the Solemniser and vendors), as these venues tend to be smaller.

-MOH is launching a pilot where each wedding couple will be allowed to hold one wedding reception
+The Multi-Ministry Taskforce has started a pilot where each wedding couple will be allowed to hold one wedding reception

 Other wedding related activities